Meats and Sausages

 Making brine is very simple but calculating nitrites (Cure #1) is a bit harder.
 It is a straightforward procedure in the dry curing method used for comminuted products like sausages.
 We add the needed amount into the sausage mix, stuff the mix into casings and the amount of cure and other ingredients like salt is fully accounted for.
 Now imagine adding Cure #1 into a solution of salt and water and then placing meat in it.
 The meat might be immersed 4, 5, 7, or 30 days in a brine, then the meat is removed but the brine remains.
 How much nitrite and salt diffused into the meat and how much has remained in a leftover brine is anybody’s guess.
 There are only two ways to be sure:

 Does anybody know what would be the % pick-up of a 5 lb pork butt immersed for 10 days in 60° SAL brine?
-This forces us to use logic and some general estimates which will produce acceptable results.
-This is better than copying recipes from the Internet which in many cases are solely based on an author’s imagination.
+This forces us to use logic and some general estimates that will produce acceptable results.
+This is better than copying recipes from the Internet, which, in many cases are solely based on an author’s imagination.

 Calculation Formula (using % pick-up)